 The perfect Venice Beach bungalow she shares with her boyfriend George, and yorkie called Flea, filled with just the right mix of eclectic vintage furniture and soft-hued walls, is the ultimate backdrop for her wardrobe.
-She wears her own line, appropriately called STAUD, head-to-toe, but that doesn’t mean she her pieces from Prada and Gucci get lost the mix.
+She wears her own line, appropriately called STAUD, head-to-toe, but that doesn’t mean her pieces from Prada and Gucci get lost the mix.
 Especially those dreamy Céline earrings she pairs with, well, pretty much everything…

 Describe your style in three words.